Fiscal Responsibility

 There is more to balancing the budget than anyone can agree on.
 When it comes to balancing the federal budget economists can not agree on simple questions such as: When is the federal budget too much?

 To the ranchers and farmers in rural America, the spiraling debt does not need equations and theories.
-Common Main Street sense says this is foolish.
+Common Mainstream sense says this is foolish.

 In the 1980- 90s the economy simply outgrew the debt and essentially erased it after some thoughtful cuts.
-This time it will not likely be the full solution but consider this…
+However, this time around it will not be the full solution.

 - Increasing the housing sector could create a 6% growth rate.
 Using deregulation and especially dropping the capital gains taxes on income from house sales will open up rentals to purchase, and create more construction.
-Opening federal lands in the large cities to housing could propel lower costs in these areas where economic growth will be sure to follow.
+Encouraging reduced housing loans, and opening up lands in the large economically vital cities could propel lower costs in these areas where economic growth will be sure to follow.

-- Evaluate which areas of the budget are winners and losers.
+- Carefully evaluating which areas of the budget are winners and losers is key.
 It can be surprising.
 Some of the child welfare subsidies actually give a return for every dollar spent by producing good workers and stable families over time.
+Some tax programs that are supposed to help our economy clearly do not over ten years.

--The federally funded medical programs account for a whopping percentage of the budget.
+-Federally funded medical programs account for 25% of the budget - totaling $1.6 trillion.
+In ten years this is expected to balloon to $2.8 trillion or 6 % of our GDP.
 Only by addressing the elephant in the room are we going to get anywhere.
-Our plan is to streamline the programs to reduce administrative costs and redundancies, yet improve efficiency and quality.
+Medicare takes $865 billion, Medicaid uses $618 billion, ACA and Chip takes $141 billion, the Veterans Health care system costs us $153 billion and then there is disability, the Indian Health Service, Federal Employee Health Benefits, Tricare, Ryan White, Community Health Centers, Public Health….the list goes on and on.
+Our plan is to streamline the federal programs to reduce administrative costs and redundancies, yet improve efficiency and quality.
 It does not mean cutting programs.
-It is about thoughtfully taking a fragmented puzzle of programs and organizing them into a logical system designed to integrate and work together.
+It is about thoughtfully taking a fragmented puzzle of programs which were never created to work together and organizing them into a logical system designed to integrate.

 -The budget spiral seems to follow campaign finance deregulation.
+This makes sense in reality as financially dominant entities fund the campaigns and get undue influence in bills and budgetary decisions.
 We need to get rid of the money influencing decisions.
 We need to get reverse the Citizens United decision.

 - Finally, economists largely agree that economic growth is strongly tied to innovation.
-Who does the innovation in America?
-Is it the billionaires with their offshore hedge funds?
-Alexander Bell was 25 -29 when he invented most of his ideas.
-Thomas Edison was 25 -30.
+Alexander Bell was 25 when he invented most of his ideas.
+Thomas Edison was 27.
 Tesla was 28 and Steve Jobs was 21.
 Eli Whitney was 28.
-Most inventors are young with their characteristic curiosity, energy and ability to think and act outside the box.
+Most inventors are young -with their characteristic curiosity, energy and ability to think outside the box.
 Currently, the younger generations in America have few opportunities.
 The old corporate ladder has given way to outsourcing and contractor work.
-The cost of education and housing pull them down further.
-There is no upward mobility .
-They earn half of the national average and minimum wage is way below minimum.
-It makes total economic sense to get the flow of moneys running through this sector.
-A dollar in a retired billionaire’s off-shore accounts does nothing to stimulate the economy but a dollar into the younger generation’s hands would go to housing, education, mainstreet jobs, raising young families, and investment..
-Innovation would again come about with youthful input.
+The cost of education and housing pulls them down further.
+Upward mobility is a thing of the past.
+They earn half of the national average and minimum wage is Way Below Minimum.
+It makes total economic sense to get the flow of moneys running through this neglected sector.
+A dollar in a retired billionaire’s off-shore accounts does nothing to stimulate the economy but a dollar into the younger generation’s hands would go to housing, education, Main Street jobs, raising young families, and investment..
+Innovation would again come about with youthful input - stimulating the economy as a whole.
 These dollars reinvested would be worth many more in 10 -20 years than if they sat idly in safe havens for the elderly rich.